igneus/church-calendar-api/README.md

 ## Explore it on-line

-Church Calendar API is a more or less RESTful API.
+Church Calendar API is a more or less RESTful read-only JSON API.
-It is queried by HTTP requests where requested resources are described by the URL path.
-It responds with JSON documents.

-API documentation with examples and live links: http://calapi.inadiutorium.cz/api-doc
+API documentation with URI examples and live links to API endpoints: http://calapi.inadiutorium.cz/api-doc

 ## Installation and running

+### Running locally

 In case you want to run your own instance of the API, either for development or to make your own public instance of the service: